bitgamma/gradusnik/README.md

 ## Schematics & PCB

-These are the current schematics
+These are the current schematics...

 ![Gradusnik schematics](gradusnik.jpg)

+...and PCB design

 ![Gradusnik PCB](gradusnik_pcb.jpg)

 ## Bill of materials